Raunak-Sarmacharya/kcn-seniors-docs/docs/volunteer-system-overview.md

 ## Understanding the Volunteer Management System

-The KCN Seniors volunteer management system provides a comprehensive platform for coordinating volunteer services requested by members.
+The volunteer management system provides a comprehensive platform for coordinating volunteer services requested by members.
 This system automates the process of matching volunteers with service requests based on their skills and availability.

 ### System Benefits